-.
-(1 S Name of Associates RPL Sun Power Provate Limited RPL Photon Private Limited RPL Sun Technique Private Limited u Latest audited Balance Sheet Date 31.03.2021 31.03.2021 31.03.2021 2 Date on which the associate or Joint Venture was associated or acquired 16.06.2016 16.06.2016 16.06.2016 CE M Shares of Associates or Joint Ventures held by the company on the year end - No. 2000 5000 5000 Amount of Investment in Associates or Joint Venture 20000 20000 20000 Extent of Holding (in percentage) 20% 20% 20% /e 4 Description of how there is significant influence There is significant influence due to shareholding in There is signif There is significant influence due to shareholding in the Associates the Associates Company the Associates Company Company 2 Reason why the associate/ joint venture is not consolidated A.N.
-N.A N.A 9 Net worth attributeable to shareholding as per latest audited Balance Sheet @ @ @ ni.
-7 Profit or Loss for the year Considered in consolidation ® @ @ @ := Considered in consolidation ® @ (e) @ Represents other income also Ş Reporting currency in USD Reporting currency in IDR Reporting currency in BDT
+TAN D - SUILL raki b - Juillialy of miancial information of Associate Companies companies - S SN Name of Associates RPL Sun Power Private Limited RPL Photon Private Limited RPL Sun Technique Private Limited Latest audited Balance Sheet Date 31.03.2022 31.03.2022 31.03.2022 ,7 Date on which the associate or Joint Venture was associated or acquired 16.06.2016 16.06.2016 16.06.2016 1,0 Shares of Associates or Joint Ventures held by the company as at year end No. 2000 2000 2000 Amount of Investment in Associates or Joint Venture 20000 20000 20000 Extent of Holding (in percentage) %05 20% 909 7 4 Description of how there is significant influence There is significant influence due to There is significant influence due to There is significant influence due to shareholding in the snarenolding in the Associates Company snareholding in the Associates Company Associates Company ч) 5 Reason why the associate/joint venture is not consolidated N.A N.A N.A 9 Net worth attributeable to shareholding as per latest audited Balance Sheet ® ® (e) Profit or Loss for the year Considered in consolidation @ @ @ @ -= Considered in consolidation @ ® (e) (e) Represents other income also ₩ .
+Reporting currency in USD